Seven deadly snakes in Thailand and how to spot them

 The banded krait (Photo: Thai National Parks)

-The banded krait (Bungarus fasciatus) displays unmistakable alternating black and yellow crossbands encircling its triangular body.
-Its broad, flattened head blends seamlessly with the neck, while black eyes contrast with distinctive yellow arrowhead markings on an otherwise black head.
+The banded krait displays black and yellow cross-bands encircling its triangular body.
+Its black eyes contrast with distinctive yellow arrowhead markings on an otherwise black head.

-Yellow colouration extends to lips, lores, chin, and throat areas.
-The relatively short tail measures approximately one-tenth of total body length.

-These serpents inhabit forests and agricultural areas, often occupying termite mounds and rodent burrows near water sources.
-They frequently establish territories close to human settlements, particularly in open countryside.

-Generally shy and non-aggressive during daylight hours, banded kraits become significantly more active after dark.
+Generally shy and non-aggressive during daylight hours, banded kraits become more active after dark.

 Malayan krait